-However, when I read the passage in And the Mountains Echoed, I realised that for most of my life, I had mistakenly attributed my diminutive attachment to Pakistan as the cause of my inability to speak its languages.
-Upon reflection, I realised that this detachment was actually the result of my inability to speak the languages.
+However, when I read the passage in And the Mountains Echoed, I realized that for most of my life, I had mistakenly attributed my diminutive attachment to Pakistan as the cause of my inability to speak its languages.
+Upon reflection, I realized that this detachment was actually the result of my inability to speak the languages.

 If I could speak to my younger self, I’d tell her this: embrace your heritage.
 Perceive your dual cultures as something positive.
 Ignore the disheartening and snide remarks regarding your supposed ‘white-washed-ness’ from others.

-And remember, at the very least, holding on to your roots will allow for an awareness and acceptance for different people, and differing ways of life, from birth.
+And remember, at the very least, holding on to your roots will allow for awareness and acceptance for different people, and different ways of life, from birth.